 In connection with its banking and financing activities, Nomura provides commitments to extend credit which generally have fixed expiration dates.
-In connection with its investment banking activities, Nomura enters into agreements with clients under which Nomura commits to underwrite securities that may be is sued by the clients.
-The outstanding commitments under these agreements are included below in commitments to extend credit.
+In connection with its investment banking activities, Nomura enters into agreements with clients under which Nomura commits to underwrite debt and equity securities that may be issued by clients.
+As a member of certain central clearing counterparties, Nomura is committed to provide liquidity facilities through entering into reverse repotransactions backed by government and government agency debt securities with those counterparties in a situation where a default of another clearing member occurs.
+All of the outstanding commitments under these agreements are included below in commitments to extend credit.

-Nomura has commitments to invest in various partnerships and other entities and also has commitments to provide financing for investments related to these partnerships.
+Nomura has commitments to invest in various partnerships and other entities, and also has commitments to provide financing for investments related to these partnerships.
 The outstanding commitments under these agreements are included below in commitments to invest.